Keep Across Scenes vs. Remember Home Scene

 What It Does

-• Marks a SaveablePrefab to stay alive across scene loads.
+• Marks a SaveablePrefab and SaveableComponent to stay alive across scene loads.

 • Uses Unity’s DontDestroyOnLoad internally to keep the same instance alive between scenes.